-- W. Incidental Asbestos Project: Any project that involves the removal, enclosure, or encapsulation of 5 square feet (SF) or less of asbestos containing material. - X. Logbook: A notebook or other book containing essential project data and daily project information and a daily project diary.
-This book is kept on the project site at all times. - Y. Movable Object: A unit of equipment or furniture in the work area which can be removed from the work area (this does not include objects that are bolted to the floor, i.e., bookshelves). - Z. Negative Air Pressure Equipment: A portable local exhaust system equipped with HEPA filtration and capable of maintaining a constant, low velocity air flow into contaminated areas from adjacent uncontaminated areas. - AA.
-Major Asbestos Project: Any project that involves the removal, enclosure, or encapsulation of 80 square feet (SF) or 40 linear feet (LF) of asbestos containing material. - BB.
-Minor Asbestos Project: Any project that involves the removal, enclosure, or encapsulation of more than 12 SF but less than 80 SF or more than 3 LF but less than 40 LF of asbestos containing material. - CC.
+- W. Logbook: A notebook or other book containing essential project data and daily project information and a daily project diary.
+This book is kept on the project site at all times. - X. Movable Object: A unit of equipment or furniture in the work area which can be removed from the work area (this does not include objects that are bolted to the floor, i.e., bookshelves). - Y. Negative Air Pressure Equipment: A portable local exhaust system equipped with HEPA filtration and capable of maintaining a constant, low velocity air flow into contaminated areas from adjacent uncontaminated areas. - Z. Major Asbestos Project: Any project that involves the removal, enclosure, or encapsulation of 80 square feet (SF) or 40 linear feet (LF) of asbestos containing material. - AA.
+Minor Asbestos Project: Any project that involves the removal, enclosure, or encapsulation of more than 12 SF but less than 80 SF or more than 3 LF but less than 40 LF of asbestos containing material. - BB.
 Onsite Hygienist: The onsite professional employed by Criterion Laboratories, Incorporated, and hired by the Owner for the purpose of ensuring that work is in compliance with these specifications.
-See also API. - DD.
-Plastic Sheeting: Disposable plastic (polyethylene) sheeting that is fire retardant and at a minimum six (6) millimeters thick. - EE.
-Project Designer: An individual who is licensed and certified to design asbestos abatement specification by the state of Pennsylvania, please also refer to API as the owner's representative on the site. - FF.
-Removal: All herein specified procedures necessary to remove ACM from the designated areas and to dispose of these materials at an acceptable site. - GG.
-RRP: Renovation, Repair and Painting program (40 CFR Part 745) - HH.
+See also Project Designer. - CC.
+Plastic Sheeting: Disposable plastic (polyethylene) sheeting that is fire retardant and at a minimum six (6) millimeters thick. - DD.
+Project Designer: An individual who is licensed and certified to design asbestos abatement specification by the state of Pennsylvania, please also refer to API as the owner's representative on the site. - EE.
+Removal: All herein specified procedures necessary to remove ACM from the designated areas and to dispose of these materials at an acceptable site. - FF.
+RRP: Renovation, Repair and Painting program (40 CFR Part 745) - GG.
 Shower Room: A room between the clean room and the equipment room in the worker decontamination unit with hot and cold or warm running water and suitably arranged for complete showering during decontamination.
-The shower room comprises an air lock between contaminated and clean areas. - II.
-Surfactant: A chemical wetting agent added to water to improve penetration. - JJ.
+The shower room comprises an air lock between contaminated and clean areas. - HH.
+Surfactant: A chemical wetting agent added to water to improve penetration. - II.
 Washroom: A room between the work area and the holding area in the equipment decontamination area.
-The washroom comprises an air lock.
+The washroom comprises an air lock. - JJ.
+Wet Cleaning: The process of eliminating asbestos contamination from building surfaces and objects by using cloths, mops, or other cleaning tools which have been dampened with water, and by afterwards disposing of these cleaning tools as asbestos-contaminated waste.

 - KK.
-Wet Cleaning: The process of eliminating asbestos contamination from building surfaces and objects by using cloths, mops, or other cleaning tools which have been dampened with water, and by afterwards disposing of these cleaning tools as asbestos-contaminated waste. - LL.
 Work Area: Designated rooms, spaces, or areas of the Project in which asbestos abatement actions are to be undertaken or which may become contaminated as a result of such abatement actions.
 A contained work area is a work area, which has been sealed, plasticized, and equipped with a decontamination enclosure system.
-A non-contained work area is an isolated or controlled-access work area which has neither been plasticized nor equipped with a decontamination enclosure system. - MM.
+A non-contained work area is an isolated or controlled-access work area which has neither been plasticized nor equipped with a decontamination enclosure system. - LL.
 Worker Decontamination Enclosure System: That portion of a decontamination unit designed for controlled passage of workers, and other personnel and authorized visitors, typically consisting of a clean room, a shower room, and an equipment room.